Instagram and Kids: Hashing Out Hashtags

 A common misconception is that if your child’s Instagram is private, there’s no need to worry.
 Nothing could be further from the truth, unfortunately.
 While their personal posts will be closed to the public at large, your child will have almost limitless access to everyone else’s — the entire image database that is Instagram, all of it waiting to be searched.
 In addition to following inappropriate accounts/people, kids can find hashtags in a manner of seconds

 Sometimes, even seemingly harmless or innocuous hashtags can bring up unexpectedly inappropriate posts.
-Let’s say your tween is an avid
+Let's say your tween is an avid baker, and hashtags her latest culinary creation with #buns.
+Turns out, that hashtag produces pictures of more than just carbs.

 Instagram’s Porn Problem